tolat/clapper/public/README.txt

 -   Add sort by field on page loading (saves sort column instead of loading and sorting by number always)

 2. Timesheets
+    -   TODO: finish timesheet crud
+    -   Finish timesheet cellValueMap parser to export values to template
+    -   Block sort by column on timesheets cols

 3. Styling Toolbar (Get cell styles to presist through grouping events) Need to add updates to styles when: